Steve McQueen unveils an anthology of racism and resistance

 Police brutality is more at the forefront in “Mangrove” and “Red, White and Blue.”
 The title of “Mangrove” refers to a Notting Hill Caribbean restaurant run by Frank Crichlow (Shaun Parkes).
 A proudly Caribbean community gathering place, police regularly harass its customers, spurring protests (Letitia Wright plays British Black Panther leader Altheia Jones-LeCointe) and leading to a historic trial.

-“Red, White and Blue,” which was to premiere Friday, is about Leroy Logan (John Boyega, in his most arresting performance yet), an aspiring research scientist who, after his father (Steve Toussaint) is beaten by police, elects to join the force to attempt to create change from the inside.
+“Red, White and Blue,” which is to premiere Saturday, is about Leroy Logan (John Boyega, in his most arresting performance yet), an aspiring research scientist who, after his father (Steve Toussaint) is beaten by police, elects to join the force to attempt to create change from the inside.
 “Someone’s got to be the bridge,” he says.
 Yet his colleagues mostly just heap racist abuse on him.

-Both films have moments of battles won, and an ominous sense of a longer war.
+Both films have moments of battles won and the ominous sense of a longer war.
 They also have beautiful, full-hearted scenes of family, music and love.

 “I would describe it in some ways as surviving the stench.
 That’s what it is,” says McQueen.
 “You have to transcend that environment.
 And often, as Black people, we do.
 You’re limited so you invent things.
 You invent break dancing, you invent jazz.
 Inventing things from nothing, that’s how you survive.”